kaxlon33/Cat_Dog_Classification_Segmentation_U_NET/README.md

        - pip install -r requirement.txt (or) pipenv install

 2. Prepare the Dataset
-        Place your annotated images and segmentation masks in the dataset/cat_and_dog_dataset/images and dataset/cat_and_dog_dataset/masks directories.
+       - Place your annotated images and segmentation masks in the dataset/cat_and_dog_dataset/images and dataset/cat_and_dog_dataset/masks directories.
-        Ensure the dataset structure matches the provided example.

 3. Train the Model (Optional)
       - use the provided pre-trained weights in ml_models/unet_model_ml020.h5.